Life-Encrypty/GuardXpert-Integration-Public/VideoServiceIntegrationGuide_JWT.md

     Token Maintenance: The client must ensure that the JWT token is sent to the server with each request for validation and access.
     Server-Side Security: All encoding and decoding operations for the JWT MUST be handled server-side to ensure the security of the token and prevent tampering by the client.
+    Pull Zone: You will get your pull zone after contract.

 ## Step 2: Set Up the Video Container